cyclus/cyclus/README.rst

 * Keep your own "master" and "develop" branches in sync with the blessed repository's "master" and "develop" branches.
-Specifically, do not push your own commits directly to your "master" and "develop" branches (see `Updating Your Repositories`_ below).
+Specifically, do not push your own commits directly to your "master" and "develop" branches.

 * Any commit should *pass all tests* (see `Running Tests`_).